rlp10/svtest/README.md

 Bugs
 ----

-- There should be better error checking in load_data rather than just returning an empty dictionary whenever it catches an exception.
-The assumption is that an exception would mean that the file doesn't exist yet.
-If there was an exception for a different reason then there would be a risk of overwriting all data!

-- It would be better to check the reliability of the data before the server is loaded rather than when the first request is made.

 - new_token uses a sha244 hash of the current time to create a random token.
 This is horribly slow and there must be a better way of doing it.